hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/Activities/Home-Center.md

 <article class="prose max-w-xl lg:max-w-4xl lg:prose-lg">

 The home improvement store/home center is good for getting grounds maintenance equipment.
-Wneh you graduate some players, some of them will go to work there, and once that happens, the Home Center activity card will begin to appear on the dashboard.
+When you graduate some players, some of them will go to work there, and once that happens, the Home Center activity card will begin to appear on the dashboard.

 ## Going to the Home Improvement Store
 ![1][1]